dfelinto/blender-manual/manual/render/cameras.rst

    This setting is an alternative way to control the field of view, as opposed to modifying the focal length.
    It is useful to match a camera in Blender to a physical camera and lens combination, e.g. for :doc:`motion tracking </movie_clip/index>`.
-Sensor Fit
-   Option to control which dimension (vertical or horizontal) along which field of view angle fits.

 .. _bpy.types.DisplaySafeAreas: